Art (ART)

 ART 189.
 History of Western Dress.
 (3)

-Provides an overview of Western dress from ancient times to the present.
-Emphasis placed on the social and cultural factors that have influenced the evolution of dress for both men and women.
+Provides an overview of the dress of western civilization from ancient times to the 21st century.
+Special emphasis will be placed on the social, cultural, and technological factors that have influenced the development of clothing for men and women through the ages.
 IIA, IIB.
-PA-3A.

 ART 194.
 Introduction to Art Therapy.
 (3)